fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 })
 ```

 But wait, what is the type of this object?
 It is not exactly a *DiaryEntry*, since it is still missing the *id* field.
 It could be useful to create a new type, *NewDiaryEntry*, for an entry that hasn't been saved yet.
-Let's create that in <i>types.ts</i> using the existing *DiaryEntry* type and the [Omit](https://www.typescriptlang.org/docs/handbook/utility-types.html#omittype-keys) utility type:
+Let's create that in *types.ts* using the existing *DiaryEntry* type and the [Omit](https://www.typescriptlang.org/docs/handbook/utility-types.html#omittype-keys) utility type:

 ```js
 export type NewDiaryEntry = Omit<DiaryEntry, 'id'>;
 ```

-Now we can use the new type in our DiaryService,
-and destructure the new entry object when creating an entry to be saved:
+Now we can use the new type in our DiaryService, and destructure the new entry object when creating an entry to be saved:

 ```js
 import { NewDiaryEntry, NonSensitiveDiaryEntry, DiaryEntry } from '../types'; // highlight-line